facebookarchive/caffe2/_docs/getting-started/docker.md

 If you want to run your Jupyter server from a Docker container, then you'll need to run the container with several additional flags.
 The first new one (versus running it locally) for Docker is `-p 8888:8888` which "publishes" the 8888 port on the container and maps it to your host's 8888 port.
 You also need to launch jupyter with `--ip 0.0.0.0` so that you can hit that port from your host's browser, otherwise it will only be available from within the container which isn't very helpful.
 Of course you'll want to swap out the `caffe2ai/caffe2:cpu-fulloptions-ubuntu14.04` with your own repo:tag for the image you want to launch.

-Note: in this case we're running jupyter with `sh -c`.
+> In this case we're running jupyter with `sh -c`.
 This solves a problem with the Python kernel crashing constantly when you're running notebooks.

 ```
 docker run -it -p 8888:8888 caffe2ai/caffe2:cpu-fulloptions-ubuntu14.04 sh -c "jupyter notebook --no-browser --ip 0.0.0.0 /caffe2/caffe2/python/tutorials"